aprilrpil/mms142-grouph-2022.github.io/deepfakes.md

+---
+layout: default
+title: What are Deepfakes
+---

 What are deepfakes?

 When deepfakes become widely used, it could allow non-celebrity actors to be hired into a role, resulting in unemployment or a change in how the entertainment industry selects their talent for productions.
 (Lalla et al., 2022)